Botanical Name: Tradescantia zebrina

 Light: Bright, indirect light.
 Long spaces between leaves are caused by too little light.
 Pinch off leggy stems and move your plant to a brighter spot.
 Leaves will also lose their variegation if they don't get enough light.

-Water: Keep soil evenly moist in the growing season, slightly drier in winter.
+Water: Keep soil lightly moist in the growing season, slightly drier in winter.
 Use a pot with drainage holes; water thoroughly till water comes out the bottom, then empty drainage tray.
+With Inch Plant care should be taken not to allow soggy soil -- a sure-fire way to kill it.
 Stems that look wilted may be a sign of root rot.
-Cut off any withered stems and allow potting mix to dry out a bit between waterings.
+Cut off any withered stems and allow potting mix to dry out a bit before watering again.

-Humidity: Try to maintain 40% relative humidity or higher.
+Humidity: Try to maintain 45% relative humidity or higher for Inch Plant care.
 Indoor air can become extremely dry during the winter months without our noticing it.
 It's a good idea to use a humidity monitor near your houseplant, rather than guess.
 If leaf tips turn brown, the air is too dry.
 Increase moisture by using a cool-mist room humidifier.

 Temperature: Average room temperatures 65-75°F/18-24°C suit this tropical year-round.
 It will tolerate a winter minimum of 55°F/13°C.